Polygel Nails Keep Popping Off? – Here’s What To Do

 Polygel nails aren’t supposed to fall off without filing.

-However, it’s possible that you simply have super soft nails.
+However, you may have super soft nails.
 If it’s popping from the free edge, perhaps you have super soft nails.

 Determine the cause and give your nail technician another chance.
 If they fall off again, change the nail salon.